An Introduction to Bacterial Vaginosis

 Make Sure you Clean your Menstrual Cup Well

-If you use a menstrual cup and get bacterial vaginosis, be sure that you’re cleaning it well enough.
-Use soap or a menstrual cup wash every single time you take it out.
+If you use a cup and get bacterial vaginosis, be sure that you’re cleaning it well enough.
+Use soap or a special wash every single time you take it out.
 Wash your hands well before handling it.
 Boil it in a pot of water on the stove for five minutes at the end of your period.

 More details here: Learn How to Clean a Menstrual Cup.